Get started by: Creating a website → | Getting a domain →

 No matter what type of site you want to make, your website should represent you or your business in the best light possible.
-This is often easier said than done; it’s not uncommon to get burn out when building a website from scratch or using a website builder.
+This is often easier said than done; it’s not uncommon to get burnt out when building a website from scratch or using a website builder.

 Fortunately, this guide will show you how to build a website from scratch while maintaining your sanity.
 Keep reading for expert tips on getting started, or check out our website launch checklist for additional steps on getting your site publish-ready.